A Few Things in May and June

 Despite starting June off with doctor and hospital visits we got up to some really fun things during the month.
 We had a few days in Amsterdam, which was beautiful and is another place I would be happy to move to.
 There were so many cats that wandered in and out of shops, which of course made me super happy.
 We got a visit in to the Rijksmuseum, but spent most of the time chilling out and walking around the city, and of course finding all of the tasty food to eat.

 Recently we’ve been trying to explore more of Kent so spent a Saturday morning in Whitstable visiting coffee shops and their independent bookshop.
 I picked up a Truman Capote book, and Shirley Jackson, which I think I might save for October, an appropriate time for scary stories right?
-We also drove over to Faversham and had delicious tea and cake at The Yard, purchased flowers in the market and decided which house we would like to live in.
+On another weekend we drove over to Faversham and had delicious tea and cake at The Yard, purchased flowers in the market and decided which house we would like to live in.

-There were various fun things at work in June, with our team picnic, staff BBQ and colleagues birthdays which means lots of cake.
-I made my first Banana Boston Cream Cake which I was pretty pleased with, and have decided to finally work my way through all the different Hummingbird recipes I have.
+There were various fun things at work in June, with our team picnic, staff BBQ and colleagues birthdays- all of which meant lots of cake was consumed.
+I made my first Banana Boston Cream Cake which I was pretty pleased with, and have decided to make the most of all these cake opportunities by finally working my way through all the different Hummingbird recipes I have.

 What have you been up to recently?